syncfusion-content/maui-docs/MAUI/Expander/Getting-Started.md

 # Getting Started with .NET MAUI Expander (SfExpander)

 The `.NET MAUI Expander` control provides a way to expand and collapse when tapping a header.
-This section provides a quick overview for working with the `SfExpander` for .NET MAUI.
-This section covers the minimal features that you need to know to get started with the Expander.
+This section provides a quick overview of working with the `SfExpander` for .NET MAUI.
+It covers the minimal features that you need to know to get started with the Expander.

 ## Creating an application using the .NET MAUI Expander